Snapchat has changed a lot in the past few years. Frequent updates means the app looks and works almost nothing like it originally did.

 Snapchat even lets you store media to a private storage area.
 Other features include the ability to add filters and AR-based lenses to snaps and show your live location on a world map.
 But the key thing to realise about Snapchat is that it is all about instant communication through your mobile phone.
 Prior to Snapchat, social media was very desktop-based, and it was all about accumulating data.

-For instances, you'd post statuses, tweets, photos, and videos, and you'd have a record of all those things online, so your friends could comment on them and you would all see them forever.
+For instance, you'd post statuses, tweets, photos, and videos, and you'd have a record of all those things online, so your friends could comment on them and you would all see them forever.
 Snapchat has changed that.
 It changed the way we communicate online.
 With Snapchat, you can quickly send a photo of yourself with a rainbow-puking AR lens applied to a friend, and after they open it, it'll disappear forever.

 Technically, they can screenshot it if they want, and reply back with their own photo or video response, which they can also broadcast to their story for friends and followers to see.
 There are so many uses for this app.
 It’s hard not to see its value and why it's unique.